KlickyMao/emqx-enterprise-docs-en/bridges.rst

 rsmb Bridge
 ------------

-rsmb van be bridged to EMQ X cluster using common MQTT connection.
+Rsmb can be bridged to EMQ X cluster using common MQTT connection.

 An example of rsmb bridge config file: broker.cfg::